PreprintPDF Available

 (Phillips, et. al., 2009).
 The customary problem with this approach is that, although stakeholders are motivated for an

-organization to succeed, they are also outsiders that are neither sufficiently knowledgeable nor available to perform decision-
+organization to succeed, they are also outsiders who are neither sufficiently knowledgeable nor available to perform decision-

 making roles.
 Technology offers a means to address this issue.
 Many complex organizations have already moved in the

-openness, but also real authority; without authority interest will wane for many.
-The advantage is more eyes and hands and less
+offering openness but also real authority; without authority, interest will wane for many.
+The advantage is more eyes and hands

-expense.
-The risk is allowing less knowledgeable people to have a say, and whether they will defer to experts when it is
+and less expense.
+The risk is allowing less knowledgeable people to have a say and whether they will defer to experts when it

 Frequently, by choice or circumstance, the resources of a group are cast into a common pool.
 An example of a choice would